Cooking Gorgeous

 Can I replace the orange with lemon?

 Yes, you can use the same amount of lemon zest and juice instead of orange.
-There are many recipes that use lemon juice or even grapefruit juice for Revani cake.
+Plenty of Turkish recipes make Revani with lemon, and some even use grapefruit.

 Related Recipes

-For more scrumptious traditional Turkish dessert recipes why not try:
+For more traditional Turkish dessert recipes why not try:

 • kazandibi dessert